sharadregoti/tyk-docs/tyk-docs/content/developer-support/debugging-series/debugging-selfmanaged.md

 Querying the gateway's `/hello` health endpoint is the quickest way to determine the status of your Tyk instance.
 You can find more information in our docs about the [Gateway Liveness health check]({{< ref "planning-for-production/ensure-high-availability/health-check" >}}).

 This endpoint is important as it allows the user to isolate the problem's origin.
-At a glance, the `/hello` endpoint reports the Gateways connectivity to Redis, and the control plane components eg. Tyk Dashboard, Tyk Multi-Data Centre Bridge (MDCB), and Tyk Cloud.
+At a glance, the `/hello` endpoint reports the Gateways connectivity to Redis, and the control plane components eg. Tyk Dashboard, Tyk Multi-Data Center Bridge (MDCB), and Tyk Cloud.

 ```json
 {